ejosephslab/pgrna/README.md

 The code can be run in following two ways:
 1) Run in the Jupyter Notebook - The Jupyter Notebook App can be launched by typing in a terminal.
 Change the Jupyter Notebook startup folder by using the command cd /the_folder_name in the command prompt (Windows).
 Once Jupyter Notebook is launched, it will automatically open a browser window and will show the following page.
 Click on new and then on “Python 3”.
 Run each cell in the jupyter notebook to get all the outputs.
 2) Running through the Windows in the command terminal (cmd) - navigate to the folder containing the python/Cas13_pgRNA.py (or python/Cas9_pgRNA.py) by typing , cd path/to/ Cas13_pgRNA.py.
-Once you have navigated to the folder, run the python file in the windows terminal (cmd) by typing, python Cas13_pgRNA.py
+Once you have navigated to the folder, run the python file in the windows terminal (cmd) by typing, python [Cas13pgRNA.py or Cas9pgRNA.py] [ViralcrRNA.csv] [hostdb]

 ### Common errors: